Jean Rollin: 1960s

-1968–71: Early vampire works

-In 1968, Jean directed his first feature Le Viol du Vampire (The Rape of the Vampire).
+In 1968, Jean directed his first feature Le viol du vampire (The Rape of the Vampire).
 At the time he was still not known in the world of cinema, having only done a few short films and documentaries.
 The film was shot on a low budget, and consisted of two parts because it was originally intended to be another short film; the second part was later added so that it was released as a feature film.
 The release of Le Viol caused public scandal and outrage, his strong inspiration of American serials did not attract viewers.
 It was released during the events of May 1968, and due to the riots, it was a rare theatrical production at the time.
 Rollin himself was also threatened due to this scandal, because of this, he briefly decided to give up making films.

-His second feature La Vampire Nue (The Nude Vampire) was his first film in colour.
+His second feature La vampire nue (The Nude Vampire) was his first film in colour.
 It was mostly inspired by the 1916 film Judex, and also surrealism in general.
 Rollin wanted to do something a little more temperate than Le Viol, a traditional mystery film.
 Anyway, as he himself stated, it came to be the same kind of film as his first feature, it also has the same spirit.
 La vampire nue also became notable in that it introduced Catherine and Marie-Pierre Castel, twin sisters who frequently collaborated with Rollin during the early years of his career.

 Following La vampire nue, Rollin found himself in a financial crisis and having suffered an accident during production which left him traumatized, the circumstances took a positive turn when he met with producer Monique Nathan, owner of the Films Moderns company.
 Nathan having put her faith and support in Rollin, turned down several a number of the most prominent French New Wave filmmakers for financing and instead entirely supported Rollin as both a producer and a co-screenwriter for his next project, Le Frisson des Vampires (Shiver of the Vampires) which was heavily influenced by the trappings of the hippie movement.
 It did however retain many of the themes one could expect from a Rollin film and one of the most iconic scenes ever to appear in a Rollin film: actress Dominique emerging from an old grandfather clock.
 Production for the film took place in an abandoned castle in Soissons, a commune in the Aisne department of Picardy.